Adjustable versus fixed rate loans

-A fixed-rate loan features a fixed payment amount over the life of your mortgage.
-The property taxes and homeowners insurance will go up over time, but for the most part, payments on these types of loans vary little.
+With a fixed-rate loan, your monthly payment stays the same for the life of the mortgage.
+The longer you pay, the more of your payment goes toward principal.
+The property tax and homeowners insurance which are almost always part of the payment will go up over time, but in general, payments on these types of loans vary little.

-You can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers select fixed-rate loans because interest rates are low and they want to lock in at this lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a favorable rate.
-Call Affinity Mortgage Brokers at 719-331-6278 to discuss your situation with one of our professionals.
+You might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers select fixed-rate loans because interest rates are low and they want to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
+Call Affinity Mortgage Brokers at 719-331-6278 for details.

-Most ARMs feature this cap, which means they won't go up above a specific amount in a given period of time.
-Some ARMs won't increase more than 2% per year, regardless of the underlying interest rate.
-Sometimes an ARM features a "payment cap" which ensures your payment can't go above a certain amount in a given year.
+Most programs feature a "cap" that protects you from sudden increases in monthly payments.
+Some ARMs won't adjust more than 2% per year, regardless of the underlying interest rate.
+Sometimes an ARM has a "payment cap" that ensures that your payment can't increase beyond a certain amount in a given year.
 The majority of ARMs also cap your interest rate over the duration of the loan period.

-ARMs most often have the lowest, most attractive rates toward the beginning of the loan.
-They usually guarantee that rate for an initial period that varies greatly.
+ARMs usually start out at a very low rate that may increase over time.
 You've probably heard of 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is fixed for three or five years.
+In these loans, the initial rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then adjust.
-Loans like this are best for people who anticipate moving within three or five years.
-These types of adjustable rate loans are best for people who plan to move before the loan adjusts.
+These loans are fixed for 3 or 5 years, then they adjust after the initial period.
+Loans like this are usually best for people who anticipate moving within three or five years.
+These types of ARMs are best for people who plan to move before the initial lock expires.

 Have questions about mortgage loans?
 Call us at 719-331-6278.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.